FusionAuth/fusionauth-site/site/_posts/2023-03-30-digitalocean-oneclick-installation.md

 namespace "fusionauth" deleted
 ```

+This removes all the FusionAuth, Elasticsearch, and database resources from your Kubernetes cluster, along with the `fusionauth` namespace.
+However, the Kubernetes cluster itself will still exist.
+You can delete this cluster from the DigitalOcean admin console.
+Click on "Kubernetes" in the side bar, then select the cluster you want to delete.
+Click on the "Actions" dropdown and select "Destroy".
+Follow the instructions to destroy the cluster.

+{% include _image.liquid src="/assets/img/blogs/digitalocean/digitalocean-destroy-cluster.png" alt="Destroying a cluster from the DigitalOcean admin console" class="img-fluid" figure=false %}

-FusionAuth will still appear in the `Marketplace` tab in your DigitalOcean dashboard, but it can still be reinstalled at any time by following the [installation instructions](https://fusionauth.io/posts/2023-03-30-digitalocean-oneclick-installation.md#Installation) above and selecting the current cluster instead of a new one.
+You can reinstall FusionAuth to this cluster by following the [installation instructions](https://fusionauth.io/posts/2023-03-30-digitalocean-oneclick-installation.md#Installation) above and selecting the current cluster instead of a new one.

 {% include _image.liquid src="/assets/img/blogs/digitalocean/digitalocean-select-current-cluster.png" alt="Selecting current cluster from the dropdown in the configuration wizard" class="img-fluid" figure=false %}